ConzorKingKong/conazon-users-and-auth/README.md

 - /

-GET - generic hello world. useless endpoint
+GET - Catch all 404

 - /users